Get More Traffic, Leads & Customers With SEO

 Once the site’s built and all SEO work’s completed, your site’s linked up with Google search console and a sitemap of your websites submitted, making it easy for Google to crawl your site and index your pages in the search engine results.

 Over time, The Search Console gives you insights into how search engines interact with your website, your website’s performance in the search engines and will notify you of any errors that may occur.

 Google Analytics gives you insight into how users find and use your website with detailed data on audience, behaviour, demographics, time on site, bounce rate, conversions, devices etc. Data collected is used to improve your website and conversions.

-Local SEO involves optimising your local web presence for localised searches this is done on the content level within your website and also more importantly off-site business profiles are created on Google My Business, Google Maps, Bing Places and Apple Maps so anyone searching for businesses like yours locally can find you.
-Optimised local business profiles with reviews is an effective off-site SEO tactic that will give your website a boost in the organic search results.
+Local SEO involves optimising your local web presence for localised searches.
+This is done on the content level within your website.
+Also, more importantly, off-site business profiles are created on Google My Business, Google Maps, Bing Places and Apple Maps so anyone searching for businesses like yours locally can find you.
+Optimised local business profiles with reviews is an effective off-site SEO tactic that will boost your website’s organic search results.